auth0/docs/articles/anomaly-detection/index.md

 Then you can use the toggle to enable/disable an action.

 ::: warning
-We do not recommend making changes to your anomaly detection features via the Management API
+We do not recommend making changes to your anomaly detection features via the Management API.
 :::

 ### Brute-force Protection